 Cost and Pricing Models

-Lack of Control and Visibility
+Loss of Control and Visibility

-Team Skillset and Experience
+Skills and Experience

-Complexity and Project Requirements
+Project Complexity and Requirements

 Budget and Cost Considerations

-Long-Term Strategy and Scalability
+Long-Term Strategy & Scalability

 Conclusion